sourcegraph/about/blogposts/strange-loop-2019-observability-superpowers-for-developers.md

 Christine is the co-founder of honeycomb.io, a company that practices what they preach.
 She started with a brief survey of the room to get a sense of who identifies as “ops” and who identifies as “developer”.
 She is firmly in the developer camp (and delights in it).

-As part of the exposition, her early career included joy at being a fast developer.
+As part of the exposition, her early career included glee at being a fast developer.
 WRITE-TEST-COMMIT!
-It was some time later she met her first Ops person and started to understand her development cycle included truly impactful changes being pushed to production, which the ops team had to deal with.
+It was some time later she met her first Ops person and started to understand how her cycle of development actually included debugging truly impactful changes pushed to production, which the ops team had to deal with.

 Through continued partnership with Ops, Christine learned about taking responsibility for the changes she made, rather than giving the auto-response “it worked on my machine”.
-A February 2019 Medium post by Subbu Allamaraju at Expedia [https://m.subbu.org/incidents-trends-from-the-trenches-e2f8497d52ed](https://m.subbu.org/incidents-trends-from-the-trenches-e2f8497d52ed) helps show the reality that change in production lead to production incidents.
+A February 2019 Medium post by Subbu Allamaraju at Expedia ([https://m.subbu.org/incidents-trends-from-the-trenches-e2f8497d52ed](https://m.subbu.org/incidents-trends-from-the-trenches-e2f8497d52ed)) helps show the reality that change in production lead to production incidents.
 Allamaraju analyzed incident data and provided the following insight: “Observation 1: Change is the most common trigger” (not root cause, actual trigger of an incident).
 A change could be any number of things: automated ci/cd releases, partially automated legacy deploys, manual changes, config updates, and/or experimental changes like A/B tests.

+> Observability: "What is my software doing, and why is it behaving that way?" ~ Christine Yen

 If the the first wave in getting dev and ops to work better together was teaching Ops to develop, the second wave is to teach devs to own their code all the way into production.
 Observability as defined on Wikipedia is “understanding the behavior of a system based on knowledge of its external outputs.”
 As simple yet rigid monolith apps are replaced with flexible yet complex collections of services, Observability is the bridge to continue to blur the line between DEV and OPS to create positive software outcomes for everyone.

-> Observability: "What is my software doing, and why is it behaving that way?" ~ Christine Yen

 ## Character Development